tlikonen/cl-decimals/README.md

 Formatting arguments _integer-minimum-width_ and _fractional-minimum-width_ do not apply to the second return value.

-_Number_ must be of type real.
+_Number_ must be of type `real`.
 Formatting rules are specified with keyword arguments, as described below.
 The default value is in parentheses.